Skip to Content

 Bridges were covered for two reasons.
 The most obvious was to prevent the trusses and decks from rotting from prolonged exposure to snow and rain.

-A covered bridge lasted more than 100 years before it needed significant reconstruction, while an uncovered wooden bridge was lucky to last 20 years before it succumbed to the effects of the weather.
+A covered bridge lasted more than 100 years before it needed significant reconstruction.
+In comparison, an uncovered wooden bridge was lucky to last 20 years before it succumbed to the effects of the weather.

 The cover also kept horses from being spooked by the raging rivers underneath and served as impromptu meeting places for political rallies, lunch dates, religious meetings, and romantic rendezvous.

-The use of iron trusses in the mid-1800s meant that bridges could be built more cheaply without the need for protection from the elements.
+The use of iron trusses in the mid-1800s meant that bridges could be built more cheaply without protection from the elements.

 Covered bridges became historic icons that could not easily handle the heavy loads of modern traffic.